TheRouletteBoi/RouLetteVshMenu/README.md

 To open the vsh menu press R3 + L1

 ## Features
-- Load sprx menus
+- Load sprx menus into game without eboots (.sprx)
-- InGame payloads
+- Load InGame payloads (.bin)
 - Write to in game memory on boot or constant

 Preview: